cornzz/llmlingua-demo/README.md

 LLM_LIST=gpt-4o-mini, gpt-3.5-turbo     # Optional.
 If not provided, a list of models will be fetched from the API.
 SURVEY_MODE=false                       # Optional.
 If set to 1, survey mode is enabled, i.e. answers are returned in random order and feedback can be submitted by the user.
 FLAG_PASSWORD=very_secret               # Optional.
 If not provided, /flagged and /logs endpoints are disabled.
-APP_PATH=/                              # Optional.
+APP_PATH=/compress                      # Optional.
 Sets the root path of the application, for example if the application is behind a reverse proxy.
+Do not set if the application is running on the root path.
 ```

 ## Running